FNakano/CFA/projetos/py-MicrodotAndWebREPL/README.md

+(2025-08-19) This project is formatted as an informal note/log/diary it could be reordered as a report (with intro, obj, method, result and comments/conclusions.

-#Is it possible to run Microdot and WebREPL in parallel?#
+# Is it possible to run Microdot and WebREPL in parallel?

 ![](./Captura%20de%20tela%20de%202025-06-16%2018-41-27.png)

 YES!

+(2025-08-19) There is some loosely defined limitation.
+AFAIK ten routes, two I2C devices and five processes.
+To be investigated.

 ### Motivation